Bloody Thursday (Bahrain): Deaths

-Ali Ahmed Moumen was a 22-year-old college senior who died at the SMC on 17 February after being shot by a police in the thigh.
+Ali Ahmed Moumen was a 22-year-old college senior who died at the SMC on 17 February after being shot by the police in the thigh.
 His death certificate indicated he died due to "extensive bleeding leading to intractable hypovolemic shock."
 Hours before his death he had posted a "status" update on Facebook saying: "My blood is sacrificed for my country."
 That night, Moumen was sleeping beside his younger brother and made it out of Pearl Roundabout safely, but, according to his father, was then killed when he tried to return after hearing women and children were trapped.
 One of his friends said Ali was "shot in the street and merely left to die."

 Moumen was picked up at around 8:30 from Pearl Roundabout.
 He had serious injuries to his pelvis and right thigh.
 Bleeding profusely, two paramedics found Moumen after police allowed them through.
 The paramedics reported that they saw another possibly dead body with a fractured skull close to Moumen's, but were not permitted to pick it up.
 While leaving, the ambulance was reportedly attacked by riot police who beat the driver before allowing them to continue to the SMC.
 At the emergency room, Moumen had a surgery, but he died at 9:30.
 His father called Prime Minister Khalifa bin Salman Al Khalifa a "killer" and blamed him for his son's death.
 An unnamed policeman charged with the murder of Moumen was acquitted on 27 September 2012.